 Embedding files in a website with Google Sites is an easy way to share information with large audiences.
-Especially if you're sharing sets of documents that need context and to be organised in a specific way.
+Especially if you're sharing sets of documents that need context and to be organized in a specific way.

-- On the Sites homepage, click + Create OR from Drive, click + New then More then □

-Google Sites

 - 2. Once in Sites, you'll need to:

 - a.
 Name your site

 - b.
 Select a layout and design options

 - c.
 Set up site navigation

-- 3. Click Publish in the top right-hand corner when ready to share
+- Click Publish in the top right when ready to share